Ann Geriatr Med Res Search

 Background

-The 2-minute step test (2MST) is a simple and inexpensive functional test that measures an individual's ability to perform continuous stepping up and down on a step platform for two minutes.
-This study evaluated the 2MST as a tool for assessing functional fitness in older individuals with hypertension and determined the correlation between the 2MST and physical fitness tests.
+The 2-minute step test (2MST) is a simple and inexpensive functional test that measures an individual's ability to perform continuous stepping up and down a step platform for two minutes.
+This study aimed to evaluate the 2MST as a tool for assessing functional fitness in hypertensive older individuals and determine the correlation between the 2MST and physical fitness tests.

 Methods

-A total of 91 older individuals with hypertension performed physical fitness tests, including the 2MST, 6-minute walk test (6MWT), five times sit-to-stand test (FTSST), grip strength and leg strength assessments, and timed up and go test (TUG) to collectively assess their physical fitness.
+A total of 91 hypertensive older individuals were assessed the physical fitness tests, including the 2MST, 6-minute walk test (6MWT), five times sit-to-stand test (FTSST), grip strength and leg strength assessments, and timed up and go test (TUG), which collectively assessed their physical fitness.

 Results